labrador-kennel/async-event/docs/tutorials/handling-events.md

 ### Embracing Asynchronicity

 A key component of this library is that event listeners are handled asynchronously.
-A prime example of this is that in the example above we yielded the `Promise` returned from `EventEmitter::emit()`.
-With the default `PromiseCombinator` this causes the calling method to only continue executing after all event listeners have resolved.
-If we didn't yield the returned Promise the calling method would continue executing before all event listeners have completely resolved.
-Understanding the differences with how to deal with the returned Promise and whether to yield it or "fire and forget" is a key aspect of using this library to its full advantage.
+Every listener has its own fiber created and is executed within that context.
+An artifact of this is that your application will need to determine how to properly resolve the generated Futures.
+The `EventEmitter::emit` method returns a `CompositeFuture` that allows your app to determine how to handle resolving event listeners.
+This allows you to potentially "fire-and-forget" events, wait for all listeners to process, or only wait for some listeners to process.